 Cammy got her first Sports Anchor gig at KTVN-TV, in Reno.
 Cammy was one of the first women sportscasters in the country, and THE first in the state of Nevada.
 In 1988, to the delight of her family and friends, Cammy moved back to her hometown of Cincinnati, and became a Sports Anchor at WKRC-TV.
 Again, she broke new ground by becoming the first female Sports Anchor in the state of Ohio.

 While Cammy enjoyed her pioneering role as a Sports Anchor, she eventually moved into a new arena… morning television.
 Cammy co-hosted a 3-hour show on WKRC-TV: ‘Good Morning Cincinnati’.
 She seemed to have found her niche.
 Known for her sunny disposition, boundless energy, and big smile, Cammy was a big hit!
 The show dominated its slot in the ratings during her 13 years as co-host.

 But her true love is the sport of Triathlon, which combines swimming, bicycling and running.
 Cammy has competed in many sprint, international and half-Ironman distance triathlons.
-Among her biggest accomplishments, Cammy completed IRONMAN Louisville in 2007, and IRONMAN Coeur d’Alene in 2010.
+Among her biggest accomplishments, Cammy completed IRONMAN Louisville, and IRONMAN Coeur d’Alene.
 A full IRONMAN consists of a 2.4 mile swim, a 112 mile bike, and 26.2 mile run.

-Married for 25 years, Cammy and her husband have three wonderful daughters she calls ”the air in her lungs”.
-Whitney, Casey and Meg are beautiful and athletic young women who keep their parents hopping.
-Cammy says she feels so incredibly blessed… and life is good!
+Married for for almost 30 years, Cammy and her husband have three wonderful daughters she calls ”the air in her lungs”.
+Whitney, Casey and Meg are beautiful and accomplished young women.
+Cammy feels incredibly blessed, and life is good!